nats-io/nats.java/README.md

 To use conscrypt or wildfly, you will need to add the appropriate jars to your class path and create an SSL context manually.
 This context can be passed to the Options used when creating a connection.
 The NATSAutoBench example provides a conscrypt flag which can be used to try out the library,  manually including the jar is required.

 ### OCSP Stapling
-Our server now supports OCSP stapling.
+The server supports OCSP stapling.
 To enable Java to automatically check the stapling when making TLS connections, you must set system properties.
+Please be aware that this affect the entire JVM, so all connections.

-This can be done from your command line or from your Java code:
+These properties can be set from your command line or from your Java code:

 ```
 System.setProperty("jdk.tls.client.enableStatusRequestExtension", "true");